nicolas2192/CryptoExchange/README.md

 ## :ear_of_rice: What are Ether, Gwei and Wei?
 Wei is the smallest denomination of Ether, the cryptocurrency coin used on the Ethereum Network.
 While dollars are only divisible by 100, making pennies, the smallest denomination of the currency.
 Ether, on the other hand, could be divided by 1,000,000,000,000,000,000.
 In other words, one ether = 1,000,000,000,000,000,000 Wei.

-Gwei comes from Giga Wei, this is the measure used by most websites such as EtherScan when refering to gas prices.
+Gwei comes from Giga Wei.
+This is the measure used by most websites such as EtherScan when refering to gas prices.
 One Ether = 1,000,000,000 gwei.

 Further reading [here](https://ethdocs.org/en/latest/ether.html#what-is-ether "ethdocs.org")